ZigZagExchange/market-maker/README.md

 The slippage rate is the rate at which the spread increases as the base unit increases.
 For the example above, the spread goes up by 1e-5 for every 1 ETH in size added to an order.
 That's the equivalent of 0.1 bps / ETH in slippage.

 Orders coming in below the `minSpread` from the price feed will not be filled.
+The spread is calculated as a decimal value.
+0.01 is 1%, and 0.0002 is 2 basis points (bps).

 A market can be set inactive by flipping the active switch to `false`.